EricHughesABC/T2EPGviewer/README.md

 This progam summarizes the fitting of muscle MRI T2 data.

-It reads in data from a study directory structure that was created from the .
+It reads in data from a study directory structure that was created from the project https://github.com/EricHughesABC/T2EPGStudiesMuscle

 Example data is provided in the study data directory testStudy.